ibm-cloud-docs/mas-ms/limitations-exclusions.md

 ## 3rd Party Applications
 {: #3rd-party-applications}

 MAS-Dedicated and MAS-MS offer limited support of customer owned third party applications in the IBM cloud environment.
+You environment(s) must be on their own dedicated cluster in order to support the below scenario.

 * Third party applications must be considered "Add-On" or complimentary components necessary to the operation of Maximo
 * Customer must provide all required media and licensing for third party products